-This versatile corn chowder recipe blends the flavors of summer with the comfort of fall.
-It's extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and it’s also dairy free, vegetarian and gluten free, with an option to make it vegan.
+This versatile, vegan corn chowder recipe blends the flavors of summer with the comfort of fall.
+It's extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and totally delicious!

 The nice thing about this soup is that it can be made with fresh corn and fresh green chiles, or frozen corn and canned chiles, and it tastes great either way.
 It's truly an all-season soup that you can enjoy any time of the year.